 Sky Garden Tickets

-The best-known is to book tickets (which are free) on their website.
+The best-known way to get in is to book yourself some tickets (which are free) on their website.
 Ticketed entry operates between 10am and 6pm on weekdays and 11am and 9pm at weekends.

-It’s fast, it’s easy – the only snag is that you’re unlikely to be able to snag a ticket for less than two weeks in advance, so have to be pretty organised, particularly if you’re only in town for a short period of time.
+It’s fast, it’s easy – the only snag is that you’re unlikely to be able to grab a ticket for less than two weeks in advance (especially for those much-coveted Saturday evening slots).
+So you have to be pretty organised, particularly if you’re only in town for a short period of time.

 After all, who wants to schlepp up to the top of the building, only to find that the city is enveloped in a cloud of smog and looks more depressing than a train full of commuters on a Monday morning?
 Not me.
 Not you either.
 You’re better than that.